 - Stating in outreach documents that language services are available from the NASA recipient.
-Announcements could be in, for instance, brochures, booklets, and in outreach and recruitment information.
+Announcements could Start Printed Page 70048be in, for instance, brochures, booklets, and in outreach and recruitment information.
 These statements should be translated into the most common languages and could be placed on the front of common documents.

-- Working with community-based organizations and other stakeholders to inform LEP individuals of the Start Printed Page 48956recipients' services, including the availability of language assistance services.
+- Working with community-based organizations and other stakeholders to inform LEP individuals of the recipients' services, including the availability of language assistance services.

 - Using a telephone voice mail menu.
 The menu could be in the most common languages encountered.
 It should provide information about available language assistance services and how to get them.

 - Including notices in local newspapers in languages other than English.